 To demonstrate irreparable harm because of lack of APA notice and comment, the plaintiff seeking injunctive relief must show that it is likely to experience injury that cannot be cured by ultimate success on the merits.
 Wisc.
 Gas Co. v.
 Fed.
 Energy Regul.
 Comm'n, 758 F.2d 669, 674 (D.C.
 Cir.
 1985).
-The unrecoverable financial loss of current users and related service providers of the H-2A Program (who are members of NCAE) resulting from the unlawful repeal and promulgation of the Biden Final Rule make preliminary relief appropriate and necessary.
+The unrecoverable financial loss of current users of the H-2A Program (members of NCAE) resulting from the unlawful repeal and promulgation of the Biden Final Rule make preliminary relief appropriate and necessary.
 Whitman-Walker Clinic, Inc. v.
 HHS, 485 F. Supp.
 3d 1, 58-59 (D.D.C.
 2020) (Boasberg, J.) ("If a plaintiff has shown that financial losses are certain, imminent, and unrecoverable, then the imposition of a preliminary injunction is appropriate and necessary.") (cleaned up).
 Since this is an action brought under the APA, Plaintiff and its membership cannot recover financial loss that occurs during the pendency of this action.
 See 5 U.S.C. § 702 (providing for relief "other than monetary damages"); see also, e.g., ITServe All., Inc. v.
 Cuccinelli, 502 F. Supp.
 3d 278, 287 (D.D.C.
 2020) (Mehta, J.) ("[B]ecause Plaintiffs' demand . . . is a demand for money damages, the court lacks jurisdiction as to that claim under the APA.").

-If the Court would allow the Biden Final Rule to continue to be implemented, Plaintiff and its association membership will be further irreparably harmed by the DOL Defendants' violation of the APA by having to comply with a complex, far-reaching, costly regulatory regime that is both wholly defective and fleeting (because it will have to be set aside).
+If the Court would allow the Biden Final Rule to be implemented on and after November 30, 2022, Plaintiff and its association membership will be irreparably harmed by the DOL Defendants' violation of the APA by having to comply with a complex, far-reaching, costly regulatory regime that is both wholly defective and fleeting (because it will have to be set aside).
 N. Mariana Islands, 686 F. Supp.
 2d at 17 ("Such concerns about fairness to affected parties and the exposure of proposed regulations to diverse public comment are especially warranted where the rule in question creates a complex and far-reaching regulatory regime.") (cleaned up).
 Plaintiff's ultimate success on the merits will not cure this injury and it will only be further harmed by the regulatory flipflop.
-Plaintiff's success on the merits will make the Trump Final Rule the new status quo ante with the 2010 rule remaining in effect while the Defendants either choose to implement or properly repeal the Trump Final Rule.
+Plaintiff's success on the merits will make the Trump Final Rule the new status quo ante.
 DOL Defendant have already determined they do not wish for that Rule to be the law; after success on the merits the DOL Defendants are not likely to be receptive to comments from Plaintiff regarding why the Trump Final Rule should not be repealed-they've already pre-determined the result.
 Id. at 18 ("Section 553 is designed to ensure that affected parties have an opportunity to participate in and influence agency decision making at an early stage, when the agency is more likely to give real consideration to alternative ideas.") (citing New Jersey v.
 EPA, 626 F.2d 1038, 1049 (D.C.
 Cir.
 1980)).

 "[Plaintiff's] injury is actual and great, and it is sufficient to weigh in favor of the issuance of an injunction."
 Id. at 19. (citing Wisc.
 Gas Co., 758 F.2d at 674) (internal quotations omitted).
 "After all, irreparable injury is but one of four factors courts consider in deciding whether to issue a preliminary injunction.
 In the context of [Plaintiff's] particular case, where the likelihood of success on the merits is so high and the public interest served by an injunction is so great, [Plaintiff] has shown injury serious enough to warrant immediate injunctive relief."
-Id. "[W]hen a plaintiff's alleged damages are unrecoverable, such as here, due to the sovereign immunity enjoyed by Defendants, courts have recognized that unrecoverable economic loss can indeed constitute irreparable harm."
-Luokung Tech.
-Corp. v.
-DoD, 538 F. Supp.
-3d 174, 192 (D.D.C.
-2021) (Contreras, J.) (quoting Xiaomi Corp. v.
-DoD, No. 21-280-RC, 2021 WL 950144 (D.D.C.
-Mar.
-12, 2021)). "[T]he economic harm in question must be sufficiently 'significant."
-Id. (determining that a \$10 million dollar loss in revenue was sufficiently significant).
+Id.